-Browsing 20 - 30 results of 42 programs for subject - Chemistry
+Browsing 20 - 30 results of 49 programs for subject - Chemistry

+A detailed demonstration of how to do the Color Chromatography activity, which lets you see the colors hidden in black ink.
+Includes a discussion of materials needed.
+An introduction to an activity that lets you discover the secret colors hidden in black ink.
+With a paper towel, a black marker, and a cup of water, create a rainbow of colors while exploring capillary action and chromatography.
+Explore the science behind this activity, including capillary action (how the water moves up the paper) and chromatography, or how different elements of the ink are carried along at different rates, allowing you to see that black ink is actually made up of many different colors.
 Cheer on the competitors in this zany science cook-off.
 Teachers compete before a live audience at the Exploratorium for the revered title, "Iron Science Teacher."
 This week's secret ingredient: batteries.
 As the Arctic continues to warm, chemicals locked in the snow can be released-either into the seas or evaporated into the air.
 Dr. Glenn Rowland studies the chemicals locked in the ice to help us understand what is there now and how it will react when released into the environment.

 How do cancer cells misbehave?
 Watch and listen as cancer researcher Dr. Thea Tlsty explains how genetic blips turn cancer cells into the rogues they are.